Venezuela's Chavez in delicate state after surgery

 At home, Chavez has won cult-like status among the poor with his charisma and oil-financed largesse from health clinics to free homes.
 But he has alienated business with frequent nationalizations and angered many Venezuelans by putting ideological crusades over basic services.

-Maduro, whom Chavez has named as a preferred successor should he be incapacitated, offered no medical details but urged Venezuelans to stay hopeful.
+Maduro, whom Chavez has named as a preferred successor should he be incapacitated, offered no medical details on Wednesday but urged Venezuelans to stay hopeful.

 Supporters have been holding prayer vigils, while opponents also sent Chavez best wishes for a successful recovery.
 Senior government ministers and military commanders attended a Mass to pray for Chavez’s health, which was broadcast live on state TV.